10 Best Auto Insurance Companies in Tennessee for 2025 (Top Providers in TN)

 Tennessee Auto Insurance Coverage Requirements

-If you’re driving in Tennessee, the law says you need at least 25/50/15 in liability coverage.
-That breaks down to:
+If you’re driving in Tennessee, you’ve got to meet the Tennessee car insurance requirements, which means carrying at least 25/50/15 in liability coverage.

 - $25,000 for injuries to one person